Deep-Lake-Finance/docs/oracle/introduction-to-deep-lake-oracle.md

 Followers are integral to the attestation and signing process, with functionalities including:

-- Utilizing partial signing key pairs for contributing to the signing process.
+- Utilizing partial signing key pairs to contribute to the signing process.
 - Implementing the MuSig2 protocol (as per [BIP-0327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki)), enabling joint signatures without revealing private keys.

 ### Multi-Language Compatibility/Diversity